FAQs on Medicare Coverage and Costs Related to COVID-19 Testing and Treatment

 Does Medicare cover treatment for COVID-19?

-Medicare covers outpatient services, including physician visits, physician-administered and infusion drugs, emergency ambulance transportation, and emergency room visits, under Part B. Based on a recent program instruction, Medicare will cover new monoclonal antibody infusions that are provided in outpatient settings and used to treat mild to moderate COVID-19, even if they are authorized for use by the U.S. Food and Drug Administration (FDA) under an emergency use authorization (EUA), prior to full FDA approval.
+Medicare covers outpatient services, including physician visits, physician-administered and infusion drugs, emergency ambulance transportation, and emergency room visits, under Part B. Based on program instruction, Medicare covers monoclonal antibody infusions, including remdesivir, that are provided in outpatient settings and used to treat mild to moderate COVID-19, even if they are authorized for use by the U.S. Food and Drug Administration (FDA) under an emergency use authorization (EUA), prior to full FDA approval.

 How much do Medicare beneficiaries pay for COVID-19 treatment?

-Beneficiaries who are admitted to a hospital for treatment of COVID-19 would be subject to the Medicare Part A deductible of $1,408 per benefit period in 2020 ($1,484 in 2021).
+Beneficiaries who are admitted to a hospital for treatment of COVID-19 would be subject to the Medicare Part A deductible of $1,556 per benefit period in 2022.
 Part A also requires daily copayments for extended inpatient hospital and SNF stays.
-For extended hospital stays, beneficiaries would pay a $352 copayment per day (days 61-90) and $704 per day for lifetime reserve days ($371 and $742 in 2021, respectively).
+For extended hospital stays, beneficiaries would pay a $389 copayment per day (days 61-90) and $778 per day for lifetime reserve days.
 If a patient is required to be quarantined in the hospital, even if they no longer meet the need for acute inpatient care and would otherwise by discharged, they would not be required to pay an additional deductible for quarantine in a hospital.
-Traditional Medicare beneficiaries who need post-acute care following a hospitalization would face copayments of $176 per day for extended days in a SNF (days 21-100) ($185.50 in 2021).
+Traditional Medicare beneficiaries who need post-acute care following a hospitalization would face copayments of $194.50 per day for extended days in a SNF (days 21-100).

-For outpatient services covered under Part B, there is a $198 deductible in 2020 ($203 in 2021) and 20 percent coinsurance that applies to most services, including physician visits and emergency ambulance transportation.
+For outpatient services covered under Part B, there is a $233 deductible in 2022 and 20 percent coinsurance that applies to most services, including physician visits and emergency ambulance transportation.
 However, according to a recent CMS program instruction, for COVID-19 monoclonal antibody treatment specifically, an infused treatment provided in outpatient settings, Medicare beneficiaries will pay no cost sharing and the deductible does not apply.

-While most traditional Medicare beneficiaries (81% in 2016) have supplemental coverage (such as Medigap, retiree health benefits, or Medicaid) that covers some or all of their cost-sharing requirements, more than 6 million beneficiaries lacked supplemental coverage in 2016, which places them at greater risk of incurring high medical expenses or foregoing medical care due to costs.
+While most traditional Medicare beneficiaries (90% in 2018) have supplemental coverage (such as Medigap, retiree health benefits, or Medicaid) that covers some or all of their cost-sharing requirements, 5.6 million beneficiaries lacked supplemental coverage in 2018, which places them at greater risk of incurring high medical expenses or foregoing medical care due to costs.
 Medicare does not have an out-of-pocket limit for services covered under Medicare Parts A and B.

 Cost-sharing requirements for beneficiaries in Medicare Advantage plans vary across plans.
 Medicare Advantage plans often charge daily copayments for inpatient hospital stays, emergency room services, and ambulance transportation.
 Medicare Advantage enrollees can be expected to face varying costs for a hospital stay depending on the length of stay and their plan’s cost-sharing amounts.
-According to CMS guidance, Medicare Advantage plans may waive or reduce cost sharing for COVID-19-related treatments, and most Medicare Advantage insurers have announced that they are temporarily waiving such costs, but this is not required.
+According to CMS guidance, Medicare Advantage plans may waive or reduce cost sharing for COVID-19-related treatments, and most Medicare Advantage insurers temporarily waived such costs, but many of those waivers have expired.
 Plans may also waive prior authorization requirements that would apply to services related to COVID-19.

-Will Medicare cover vaccines for COVID-19 and how much will beneficiaries pay?
+Does Medicare cover vaccines and boosters for COVID-19 and how much do beneficiaries pay?

 Medicare Part B covers certain preventive vaccines (influenza, pneumococcal, and Hepatitis B), and these vaccines are not subject to Part B coinsurance and the deductible.
 Medicare Part B also covers vaccines related to medically necessary treatment.
 For traditional Medicare beneficiaries who need these medically necessary vaccines, the Part B deductible and 20 percent coinsurance would apply.

-Based on a provision in the CARES Act, a vaccine that is approved by the FDA for COVID-19 will be covered by Medicare under Part B with no cost sharing for Medicare beneficiaries for the vaccine or its administration; this applies to beneficiaries in both traditional Medicare and Medicare Advantage plans.
+Based on a provision in the CARES Act, a vaccine that is approved by the FDA for COVID-19 is covered by Medicare under Part B with no cost sharing for Medicare beneficiaries for the vaccine or its administration; this applies to beneficiaries in both traditional Medicare and Medicare Advantage plans.
 Although the CARES Act specifically provided for Medicare coverage at no cost for COVID-19 vaccines licensed by the U.S. Food and Drug Administration (FDA), CMS has issued regulations requiring no-cost Medicare coverage of COVID-19 vaccines that are also authorized for use under an emergency use authorization (EUA) but not yet licensed by the FDA.
+This policy of providing vaccines without cost sharing to Medicare beneficiaries also applies to booster doses.

 What telehealth benefits are covered by Medicare, and how much do beneficiaries pay?

-Based on new waiver authority included in the Coronavirus Preparedness and Response Supplemental Appropriations Act (and as amended by the CARES Act) the HHS Secretary has waived certain restrictions on Medicare coverage of telehealth services for traditional Medicare beneficiaries during the coronavirus public health emergency.
+Based on waiver authority included in the Coronavirus Preparedness and Response Supplemental Appropriations Act (and as amended by the CARES Act) the HHS Secretary has waived certain restrictions on Medicare coverage of telehealth services for traditional Medicare beneficiaries during the coronavirus public health emergency.
 The waiver, effective for services starting on March 6, 2020, allows beneficiaries in any geographic area to receive telehealth services; allows beneficiaries to remain in their homes for telehealth visits reimbursed by Medicare; allows telehealth visits to be delivered via smartphone with real-time audio/video interactive capabilities in lieu of other equipment; and removes the requirement that providers of telehealth services have treated the beneficiary receiving these services in the last three years.
 A separate provision in the CARES Act allows federally qualified health centers and rural health clinics to provide telehealth services to Medicare beneficiaries during the COVID-19 emergency period.
+The Consolidated Appropriations Act of 2022 extended these flexibilities for 151 days beginning on the first day after the end of the public health emergency.

 Telehealth services are not limited to COVID-19 related services, and can include regular office visits, mental health counseling, and preventive health screenings.
-During the emergency period, Medicare will also cover some evaluation and management, behavioral health, and patient education services provided to patients via audio-only telephone.
+During the emergency period, Medicare will also cover some evaluation and management and patient education services provided to patients via audio-only telephone.
+Based on changes in the Consolidated Appropriations Act of 2021, Medicare has permanently removed geographic restrictions for mental health and substance use services and permanently allows beneficiaries to receive those services at home.
+Medicare also now permanently covers audio-only visits for mental health and substance use services.

 Separate from the time-limited expanded availability of telehealth services, traditional Medicare also covers brief, “virtual check-ins” via telephone or captured video image, and E-visits, for all beneficiaries, regardless of whether they reside in a rural area.
 These visits are more limited in scope than a full telehealth visit, and there is no originating site requirement.

-Medicare Advantage plans are able to offer additional telehealth benefits not covered by traditional Medicare, including telehealth visits for beneficiaries provided to enrollees in their own homes, and services provided outside of rural areas.
-Medicare Advantage plans have flexibility to waive certain requirements with regard to coverage and cost sharing in cases of disaster or emergency, such as the COVID-19 outbreak.
+Medicare Advantage plans can offer additional telehealth benefits not covered by traditional Medicare, including telehealth visits for beneficiaries provided to enrollees in their own homes, and services provided outside of rural areas.
+Medicare Advantage plans have flexibility to waive certain requirements regarding coverage and cost sharing in cases of disaster or emergency, such as the COVID-19 outbreak.
 In response to the coronavirus pandemic, CMS has advised plans that they may waive or reduce cost sharing for telehealth services, as long as plans do this uniformly for all similarly situated enrollees.

 Can Medicare beneficiaries get extended supplies of medication?